naninovel/docs/docs/guide/memory-management.md

 ## Conservative Policy

-The default mode with balanced memory and CPU utilization.
+The default mode with balanced memory utilization.
 All the resources required for script execution are preloaded when starting the playback and unloaded when the script has finished playing.
 Scripts referenced in [@gosub] commands are preloaded as well.
 Additional scripts can be preloaded by using `hold` parameter of [@goto] command.

 Below is a demo on how resources will un-/load under Conservative policy: